shreyshah-06/Crypto-Stats-API/README.md

 - Rate limiting to prevent abuse (100 requests per 15 minutes).
 - API key authentication for access control.
 - Background job to fetch crypto prices every 2 hours.
+- Efficient indexing in the database for faster queries and optimized performance.

 ## Technologies